-Image: St Thomas’s Tower, built by Henry III’s son, Edward I. Its impressive façade declared the magnificence of this warrior king.
+Image: Traitor's Gate and the Medieval Palace in St Thomas’s Tower, built by Henry III’s son, Edward I. Its impressive façade declared the magnificence of this warrior King.

 Built by Henry III (1216-72) and his son Edward I (1272-1307), the interiors of the Medieval Palace have been re-presented for today’s visitor to evoke a vivid picture of 13th-century life.

 Medieval monarchs never stayed at the Tower for very long, and it was usually for a specific purpose rather than pleasure, although the palace had to be fit for royalty, even for short visits.

 Edward I only stayed in the Medieval Palace for 53 days in 35 years of rule!

 In the 1200s, what we now call the Medieval Palace consisted of much more than St Thomas’s and the Wakefield Towers.

 The enclosed area in front of the White Tower is called the Inmost Ward.
 In the 1200s it was a busy complex, full of buildings set up to serve royal residence.
 These included kitchens and a great hall.
 The Inmost Ward was protected by a high wall and the enormous Coldharbour Gate-Tower.

 Image: A view looking towards the Wakefield and Bloody Towers.
 You can still see the foundations of the medieval royal complex, and the remains of the Coldharbour Gate-Tower.